TreeFrogTinkerer/my-quake-shakes/README.md

   - [ ] Goal is to make each run a separate process so when done memory goes back into OS pool.
   - [ ] In theory this means we would only need about 4GB of available memory at any time vs 32 GB capping out on 2 days of events and killing the process.
 - [ ] Consider adding GeoJSON output to use on a map in Home Assistant in addition to calendar method
+- [ ] Clean up the code
+- [ ] Confirm documentation is done and accurate

 # My Quake Shakes Introduction